10 Signs It Isn’t Safe for Your Loved One to Age in Place

 5. Noticeable decline in personal cleanliness

-Hygiene plays an important role in senior health.
-Not only does it show independence, but lack of personal cleanliness can also be an early warning sign of Alzheimer’s disease or another form of cognitive decline.
-During the holidays, watch for untidy appearance and noticeable body odor.
+Hygiene plays an important role in maintaining senior health.
+Not only does it show independence, but a lack of personal cleanliness can also be an early warning sign of Alzheimer’s disease or another form of cognitive decline.
+Watch for an untidy appearance and noticeable body odor.
 If you can, also see if your aging loved one is wearing the same outfits for days at a time.

 6. Change in behavior or personality

-The holidays are a happy and joyous time.
-However, if your elderly parent has significant mood or behavioral fluctuations, there may be underlying health issues that require caregiver intervention.
-Take note if your aging loved one is acting more anxious or depressed or is easily upset.
+If your elderly parent has significant mood or behavioral fluctuations, there may be underlying health issues that require caregiver intervention.
+Take note if your aging loved one is acting more anxious, depressed, or is easily upset.
 Also, keep an eye out for a lack of interest in usual activities or noticeable changes in daily routine or sleep patterns.

 7. Reluctance to leave the house

 Has your loved one started changing their visiting patterns with friends and/or family?
 Are they less involved in social or religious activities than they used to be?
-This isolation, especially over the holidays, can be a sign of depression and other mental health issues.
+This isolation can be a sign of depression and other mental health issues.

 8. Altered communication patterns

-If your senior loved one is communicating with your less frequently or if the quality of those communications has declined, it may be time to talk to them about senior care.
-Likewise, changes to vision or hearing can both point to a decline in senior health and wellbeing.
+If your senior loved one is communicating with you less frequently or if the quality of those communications has declined, it may be time to talk to them about senior care.
+Likewise, changes to vision or hearing can both point to a decline in senior health and well-being.

 9. Trouble performing daily housekeeping tasks

 Chores are a regular part of homeownership.
-Hence, an inability to perform these tasks could mean it’s no longer safe for your senior loved one to age in place.
-At this year’s holiday gathering, look out for dirty laundry or dishes piling up, simple home repairs not being made, and lights not working.
+An inability to perform these tasks could mean it’s no longer safe for your senior loved one to age in place at home.
+Look out for dirty laundry or dishes piling up, simple home repairs being neglected, and lights not working.
 Likewise, see if they’ve been adjusting the thermostat or tending to the home’s exterior as needed.

 10. Unpaid bills or unopened mail